 Scratch resistant coating or hard coating helps to mitigate scratching from everyday glasses use.
 The extra coating will reduce the appearance of scratches, but it is important that you keep your glasses in a hard case to prevent any hard damage.
 The extra coating has a harder surface, plus please note that no coating is 100% scratch proof.

 All our lenses come with a scratch resistant coating, free of charge.

-The lens reduces reflections from its front and rear surface of the lenses, as such, you will notice that anti-glare lenses do not have a harsh shine.
+The lens reduces reflections from its front and back surface of the lenses, as such, you will notice that anti-reflection lenses do not have a harsh shine.
 By doing so they improve the aesthetics of the lens so that they appear almost invisible allowing people to focus on your eyes rather than getting distracted by the reflections from your glasses.
 In addition, they help to prevent eye strain for those who spend a significant amount of time in front of screens.

 You’ll be pleased to know that all of our photochromic lenses come with an anti-reflective coating.
-This glass lens coating helps photochromic lenses to reduce glare in bright and sunny conditions.
+This lens coating helps photochromic lenses to reduce glare in bright and sunny conditions.

 Blue Light Lenses

 Blue light glasses are highly recommended for anyone who spends a significantly long time in front of digital devices.
 This means computer screens, smartphones, tablets and even the television.
 Modern life means we're continuously in front of screens.